mprimi/organic-social/content/homepage/organic-vs-industrial.md

 ## 🌱 Organic Social Networks

-Organic social networks already constitute a thriving underground reality.
+Organic social networks are a thriving underground ecosystem.
-Because they are not trying to take over the world, you may not have heard about them.
+Because they are not trying to take over the world, most people are not even aware they exist!

-What makes a network "organic":

- * Small - used by groups of people that know each-other IRL: families, schools, group of friends, etc.
+ * Small: Used by groups of friends, families, schools, social clubs, etc.
- * Trusted - you personally know and trust the person operating the network, and usually most of the people inhabiting it
+ * Trustworthy: You personally know and trust the administrator, and most of the inhabitants
- * User supported - the users pay for the infrastructure (usually, a few dollars a year)
+ * User supported: Users pitch in a few dollars a year to run the network
- * Private and secure - no data or metadata is collected, sold or monetized.
-No data leaves the system without user's consent
+ * Private: no data or metadata is collected, sold or monetized.
+No data leaves the system without user's consent.
- * Federated - smaller network can interconnect to form larger ones
+ * Federated: small network interconnect to form larger constellations
- * Transparent - built on open-source software, managed with few simple rules that everyone can understand
+ * Transparent: built on open-source software, managed with few simple rules that everyone can understand

 ---

-Organic networks provide all the benefits of industrial social networks (i.e., giving you a space to connect with your loved ones), without any of the cost (i.e., monetization of your private data and your attention).

-Sounds too good to be true? 🙀

-It's not!
-Organic social networks have been a reality for years, and millions of people are using them.

-(No surprise, you won't hear about them within (industrial) social media feeds!)
+Organic social networks are just as fun and easy to use as industrial networks.

+Without any of the downsides.

+Where's the catch?
+ * They cost money ($5-10 a year per user, to keep the server lights on)
+ * You need to personally know someone that would take you on as user

+Paying $10 a year may seem like a good deal you're willing to take.

+But finding a trusted friend that runs an organic network may not be so easy.

+This is what this website is about!

+If you have a friend that likes computers and technology, share this website with them.
+**Anyone** can learn to run a secure organic social network using the guides and information on referenced here.